Industrial and production engineering: Industrial engineering

 The total number of engineers employed in the US in 2015 was roughly 1.6 million.
 Of these, 272,470 were industrial engineers (16.92%), the third most popular engineering specialty.
 The median salaries by experience level are $62,000 with 0–5 years experience, $75,000 with 5–10 years experience, and $81,000 with 10–20 years experience.
 The average starting salaries were $55,067 with a bachelor's degree, $77,364 with a master's degree, and $100,759 with a doctorate degree.
 This places industrial engineering at 7th of 15 among engineering bachelor's degrees, 3rd of 10 among master's degrees, and 2nd of 7 among doctorate degrees in average annual salary.
 The median annual income of industrial engineers in the U.S. workforce is $83,470.

 Production (manufacturing) engineering

-Manufacturing engineering is just one facet of the engineering industry.
-Manufacturing engineers enjoy improving the production process from start to finish.
-They have the ability to keep the whole production process in mind as they focus on a particular portion of the process.
-Successful students in manufacturing engineering degree programs are inspired by the notion of starting with a natural resource, such as a block of wood, and ending with a usable, valuable product, such as a desk, produced efficiently and economically.

 Manufacturing engineers are closely connected with engineering and industrial design efforts.
 Examples of major companies that employ manufacturing engineers in the United States include General Motors Corporation, Ford Motor Company, Chrysler, Boeing, Gates Corporation and Pfizer.
 Examples in Europe include Airbus, Daimler, BMW, Fiat, Navistar International, and Michelin Tyre.